vivid-planet/comet/docs/docs/content-scope/data-driven-application.md

 - And every entity belongs to a scope

-Now user permissions needs to check for every request if the entity scope and the user scope match.
+Now, user permissions must check for every request if the entity scope and the user scope match.

 #### @ScopedEntity
 Use this decorator at entity level to return the scope of an entity.
 You might have to load multiple relations for nested data.